Microsoft/IntuneDocs.pt-pt/intune/configuration/device-restrictions-android-for-work.md

   - **Adiado**: as atualizações são adiadas por 30 dias.
 At the end of the 30 days, Android prompts the user to install the update. É possível os fabricantes de dispositivos ou operadoras impedirem (isentarem) o adiamento de atualizações de segurança importantes.
 Uma atualização isenta mostra uma notificação de sistema ao utilizador no dispositivo.
   - **Janela de manutenção**: as atualizações são instaladas automaticamente durante uma janela de manutenção diária definida no Intune.
 Installation tries daily for 30 days, and can fail if there's insufficient space or battery levels.
 After 30 days, Android prompts the user to install.
 Esta janela também é utilizada para instalar atualizações para aplicações do Play.
 Use this option for dedicated devices, such as kiosks, as single-app dedicated device foreground apps can be updated.

-- **Notification windows**: When set to **Disable**, window notifications, including toasts, incoming calls, outgoing calls, system alerts, and system errors are not shown on the device.
+- **Notification windows**: When set to **Disable**, window notifications, including toasts, incoming calls, outgoing calls, system alerts, and system errors aren't shown on the device.
 When set to **Not configured**, the operating system default is used, which may be to show notifications.
-- **Skip first use hints**: Choose **Enable** to hide or skip suggestions from apps to step through tutorials or read any introductory hints when the app starts.
-When set to **Not configured**, the operating system default is used, which may be to show these suggestions when the app starts.
+- **Skip first use hints**: **Enable** hides or skips suggestions from apps that step through tutorials, or hints when the app starts.
+When set to **Not configured**, the operating system default is used, which may show these suggestions when the app starts.

 ### <a name="system-security-settings"></a>Definições de segurança do sistema